 How might Ayurveda help?

-There have been some small studies of Ayurveda, but so far none of them have been of a good enough quality to prove its effectiveness.
+Although there have been some small studies of Ayurveda, none have been of a good enough quality to prove its effectiveness.
+Larger, better-designed studies are needed before we can be sure how effective Ayurveda is.

 Is Ayurveda safe?

-Some of the therapies used in this treatment may react with certain medications.
-So it's important that you talk to your GP, specialist or Parkinson’s nurse before you start treatment.
+Some therapies used in Ayurveda may react with certain medications.
+It’s essential that you talk to your GP, specialist or Parkinson’s nurse before you start treatment.

-The UK Medicines and Healthcare products Regulatory Agency has issued warnings about dangerous or contaminated supplies of Ayurvedic medicines in the past.
-You may find it helpful to look online at if you have any concerns.
+In the past the UK Medicines and Healthcare products Regulatory Agency (MHRA) has issued warnings about dangerous or contaminated supplies of Ayurvedic medicines.
+Check the MHRA website if you have any concerns.

-Currently, Ayurveda practitioners are not regulated by law.
-You will need to check your therapist is registered with a professional body and is insured.
+Ayurveda practitioners aren’t regulated by law.
+Check that your therapist is registered with a professional body and is insured.

 - Ayurvedic Practitioners Association

-This is an independent, professional association of Ayurvedic practitioners.
-Contact them to find therapists local to you.
+An independent, professional association of Ayurvedic practitioners.
+You can contact them to find out more about Ayurveda and find therapists local to you.

 Bowen technique is a very gentle, touch-based therapy.
-The practitioner will use their fingers and thumbs to make small, rolling movements over precise points on your body.
+Practitioners aim to restore balance in the body by softly manipulating muscles and soft tissue.
+They use their fingers and thumbs to make small, rolling movements over precise points on your body.

 How might Bowen technique help?

 There have been no scientific studies to support the use of Bowen therapy in Parkinson’s.
-However, people with Parkinson’s have found Bowen useful for helping them with their symptoms.
+However, people with Parkinson’s have found it helpful.

 Is Bowen technique safe?

-Bowen therapists are not currently regulated by law, but they can register with the Complementary and Natural Healthcare Council.
+Bowen therapists aren’t regulated by law, but they can register with the Complementary and Natural Healthcare Council.

 - The Complementary and Natural Healthcare Council